 Functional Dependency in Normalization:

-When one attribute uniquely identified by another attribute then one functional dependency exists here.
+When one attribute is uniquely identified by another attribute then one functional dependency exists here.
 I will discuss this section in detail in my upcoming blogs.

 To achieve this normalization many normal forms have been defined.
 Normal form (1NF, 2NF, 3NF) were defined by ”Codd’ .
-The below-given fig. shows that all normalized relations are in 1NF.
+The above-given fig. shows that all normalized relations are in 1NF.
 Some 1 NF relations are also in 2NF, and some 2NF relations are also in 3NF.

 So the motivation behind the Codd definition was that 2NF was more desirable than 1NF, and in turn, 3NF was more desirable than 2NF.
 Thus the database designers should aim for a design involving relations in 3NF, not ones that are merely in 2NF or 1NF.